The Document Display Windows

 Even if you make the the numbers smaller, they still take up another half-line in the BidBase File Viewer, but in Chrome, in the line above, the small font does with SUP save space but the SUB command with a small font does not.

-Enter the file name and path for YourImage.jpg.
+Enter the file name and path in place of YourImage.jpg.
 Use the height and width to adjust the size of the image.
-Click Details and near the bottom should be the Width and Height of the image.
-Insert the file name, height, and width as shown.

 Alt is text to display if the image can't be found or won't display.
 Style="float: can be set to "right" or "left".
 The margins adjust the space around the image, starting at the top and going clockwise.